 People spoke of a power he had, a power no other fae had ever possessed.
 They said that he had a way to erase you, so that you might as well have never been.
 They said he was mad.

 ...But they also said he knew how to save the Mirrors.
 That he had a way to bring the characters back to them.

-Titania's breath faltered.
 Why was he burning the park?
-Why had he rounded up all her servants?
+Why had he rounded up all her servants, her court?
 Of course stories had to end, every Chapter made way for the next.
 Hells, hers and Oberon’s Chapter was the seventh, it wasn’t like this had never happened before.
 But not like this, not with fire and death and fear…

 Perhaps it was true that she and her husband had lost track of their story recently.
 They had involved themselves too much, especially when they stole the boy.
 But to burn half the city to the ground?
 To gather up all their loyal subjects and herd them into cells to have the mortal gods know what done to them?
 Had she done something so bad, really?
 It had all ended well: the arrogant had been brought low, the meek raised up.
-Does it really make so much of a difference how one travels, as long as the destination is reached?
+Did it really make so much of a difference how one travelled, as long as the destination was reached?

 But even as these arguments ran through her head, Titania knew they had lost.

 Of course it mattered how things were done, how things were done was the story.
 No one really cares about the ending, as long as everyone gets what they deserve.
 But without the journey, without the triumphs and the disasters, there was no story.
 And she and Oberon....

 She and Oberon had corrupted the story they had charged themselves with delivering.